bikeshaving/crank/website/blog/2020-10-13-writing-crank-from-scratch.md

 **Notes:**

 1. In the `render()` method, we create a special `Portal` element to serve as the root of the element tree.
 In Crank, a `Portal` is a special element tag which can be used to render into multiple user-provided DOM nodes at the same time.
 This can be helpful for use-cases such as tooltips or modals, and mirrors a [similar API in React](https://reactjs.org/docs/portals.html).
 Here, we mainly use it as a way to identify the root element so that we can call the `arrange()` method but not the `create()` or `patch()` methods.
 The latter two methods wouldn’t make sense at the root.
 2. In the `createElement()` function, we unwrap the children array if it has a length of one, and don’t assign it if it has a length of zero.
 This is a theme we’ll see throughout the implementation, where we unwrap arrays of length zero or one just before we retain them in memory.
 The reason we do this is that if you look at a typical JSX tree, most of the elements in the tree will have zero or one children, so by not retaining this extra array we can save on runtime memory costs.
 When we need to actually iterate over the `children` prop, we call the utility function `wrap()` to create an array on the fly, so we don’t have to explicitly handle elements with zero or one children.

 ## Step 2: Element Diffing

 Our renderer works, but will recreate every DOM node in the tree for every render.
-This is not only inefficient, but also incorrect, as the renderer will reset stateful DOM nodes like form or media elements.
-We need to diff old and new element trees when rendering to preserve as much of the DOM as possible.
+Not only is this inefficient but also incorrect, insofar as the renderer will reset stateful DOM nodes like form or media elements.
+We need a way to somehow preserve as much of the DOM as possible between renders.

-We can diff entire trees efficiently because of an observation first made by the React authors, which is that for any two element subtrees, different root tags will usually indicate different substructures.
+Thankfully, we can diff entire trees efficiently because of an observation first made by the React authors, which is that for any two element subtrees, different root tags will usually indicate different substructures.
 For instance, a `table` element will almost certainly have different children as compared to a `ul` element.
 Therefore, we use an algorithm which recursively compares element tags at each level of the tree and throws away subtrees whose root tags don’t match.

 ### Implementation